21 Reasons Why Poor People Stay Poor in America

 Lack of Community Support Networks

-Success isn’t just about what you know, it’s about who you know.
-Wealthier families have connections, mentors, and communities that help them find jobs, get advice, and stay financially stable.
+Success isn’t just about what you know, it’s also about who you know.
+Wealthier families have mentors, connections, and strong networks that open doors to better jobs and financial guidance.

 Misallocation of Talent